syncfusion-content/blazor-docs/blazor/dialog/getting-started.md

 > [View Sample in GitHub](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/Dialog).

-N>  You can also explore our [Blazor Dialog example](https://blazor.syncfusion.com/demos/dialog/default-functionalities?theme=fluent) that shows how to render and configure the Dialog.

 ## See Also

 * [Getting Started with Syncfusion Blazor for client-side in .NET Core CLI](../getting-started/blazor-webassembly-dotnet-cli/)